A special lecture titled "Marine IT Now and in the Future: A Message from Furuno Electric" was given by Furuno Electric Co.

 Furuno Electric is a manufacturer and distributor of electronic equipment for marine and industrial use, and in 1948 succeeded in commercializing the world's first fish finder.The head office is located in Nishinomiya City, Hyogo Prefecture.

-In his lecture, Mr. Yasushi Nishimori of Furuno Electric Technical Research Institute first introduced the history of Furuno Electric's successful commercialization of fish finders under the title of "Furuno Electric's Research and Development: From the Birth of Fish Finders to the Present and Future.He also introduced a number of interesting episodes in the development of the sonar, including the fact that the founder, Mr. Kiyotaka Furuno, believed that the floating bags of fish should reflect ultrasonic waves, despite the common belief at the time that fish bodies do not respond to ultrasonic waves, and that the bubbles generated during ship navigation were an obstacle to detection.
+In his lecture, Mr. Yasushi Nishimori of Furuno Electric Technical Research Institute first introduced how Furuno Electric succeeded in commercializing fish finders under the title of "Furuno Electric's Research and Development: From the Birth of Fish Finders to the Present and Future".He also introduced a number of interesting episodes in the development of the sonar, including the fact that the founder, Mr. Kiyotaka Furuno, believed that the floating bags of fish should reflect ultrasonic waves, despite the common belief at the time that fish bodies do not respond to ultrasonic waves, and that the bubbles generated during ship navigation were an obstacle to detection.

-Mr. Nishimori also introduced a movement in Japan to introduce an IQ system to allocate catches to each vessel from the viewpoint of protecting fishery resources, and said that in this case, the demand for fish finders that can identify specific fish species and fish lengths will increase, so he is actively working on the development of higher-precision fish finders.
+Mr. Nishimori also introduced a movement in Japan to introduce an IQ system to allocate catches to each vessel from the viewpoint of protecting fishery resources, in which case the demand for fish finders that can identify specific species and length of fish will increase.

 Finally, Mr. Imasaka expressed the characteristics of Furuno Denki's personnel suited for research and development as follows, referring to the initials of KCG.K: likes to think, C: likes to communicate, G: patient.